Healthcare worker sanctioned every week on average for fraudulent billing

-Belgium’s healthcare system is under renewed scrutiny after it emerged earlier this week that a criminal investigation is under way into a home-care nurse suspected of billing millions of euro for fictitious services.
-According to De Tijd, this is far from an isolated incident: roughly forty other nurses, doctors, dentists and pharmacists have already been sanctioned for fraudulent practices this year.
+Belgium’s healthcare system is under renewed scrutiny after it emerged this week that a criminal investigation is under way into a home-care nurse suspected of billing millions of euro for fictitious services.

 In the first nine months of the year, the administrative tribunals of the Medical Evaluation and Inspection Service (DGEC) issued rulings in 44 cases.
 In 39 of them, repayment was demanded and/or a fine imposed, equivalent to more than one sanctioned provider per week.
 In total, 4.8 million euro in undue payments was reclaimed and a further 4.5 million euro in fines imposed.

-Full spectrum of healthcare professions
+Range of professions

 Serious cases have been documented on both sides of the Belgian language divide.
-Of the 25 Dutch-language cases adjudicated this year, 2.5 million euros were found to be unjustified claims, and 2.3 million euros in fines were issued, totalling 4.8 million euros.
+Of the 25 Dutch-language cases adjudicated this year, 2.5 million euros were found to be unjustified claims and 2.3 million euros in fines were issued, totalling 4.8 million euros.
 Meanwhile, the 19 French-language cases amounted to almost 4.5 million euros.

 When recovery procedures fail, cases are passed to the Federal Public Service Finance.
-According to the DGEC, 193 files involving convicted healthcare providers remain open there, with a combined value exceeding 20 million euro.
+According to the DGEC, 193 files involving convicted healthcare providers remain open there, with a combined value exceeding 20 million euros.

-“The RIZIV (National Institute for Sickness and Invalidity Insurance; editor’s note) acted - promptly and repeatedly - but with tools that are far too weak when confronted with this kind of gangsterism,” he said.
-He asked MPs to decide.
-“Do you wish to strengthen these tools or not?”
-He detailed a series of measures ready to be deployed in the fight against fraud.
-“The point is this: society must be equipped to defend itself against theft.”
+He said the National Institute for Sickness and Invalidity Insurance (Riziv) had acted "promptly and repeatedly - but with tools that are far too weak when confronted with this kind of gangsterism.”
+He asked MPs: “Do you wish to strengthen these tools or not?”

 Related News